Meet Our Team

 Specialist Global Health Advisor to the Executive Team

-Alyssa J. Young, MSPH, PhD (candidate) is an Infectious disease epidemiologist, tropical disease specialist, and health data scientist.
+Alyssa is an Infectious disease epidemiologist, tropical disease specialist, and health data scientist.
 She has over 15 years of experience in developing and implementing international infectious disease programs, and conducting clinical and epidemiological research across Africa and the Caribbean.
 As a regional epidemiologist in Haiti, she advised Ministries of Health on effective targeting, implementation, and evaluation of large-scale malaria surveillance and vector control programs throughout Mesoamerica and Hispaniola.
 She has also provided direct support to the Democratic Republic of the Congo in modeling access to healthcare to improve the interpretation of routinely collected health data.
 Ms. Young also was a technical advisor and clinical research manager in Sierra Leone during the 2014-2016 West African Ebola Virus Outbreak, as well as a public health advisor and malaria epidemiologist with the United States Peace Corps in northern Benin.
-She is currently pursuing her PhD in Tropical Medicine at Tulane’s School of Public Health and Tropical Medicine in New Orleans, LA.
-She comes to the OCEAN team as a Specialist Global Health Advisor, applying her expertise and wealth of experience in Lower and Middle Income Countries to help the executive team navigate OCEAN’s Global Health projects.
+She completed her PhD in Tropical Medicine at Tulane’s School of Public Health and Tropical Medicine in New Orleans in 2025 and comes to the OCEAN team as a Specialist Global Health Advisor, applying her expertise and wealth of experience in Lower and Middle Income Countries to help the executive team navigate OCEAN’s Global Health projects.